 The Department of Biomedical Engineering at Trine has graciously funded the project with $500 each year for the last three years.
 It is a small fund, but if you’re fastidious, savvy, you can make wonderful things happen on just a few dollars.

 Is there any advice that you have found particularly helpful in the whole journey of developing the device and getting a business started with it?

-I’ve heard a lot of great things over these past few years, especially since I got started with Robert Clark and Steve Franks at the Farnsworth Fund.
+I’ve heard a lot of great things over these past few years, especially since I got started with Robert Clark and Steve Franks at the Fortitude Fund.